NASC Board of Directors

 Scott Garmon was named to the National Animal Supplement Council Board of Directors in 2003, and is also President and CEO of The Garmon Corporation/NaturVet.
 Mr. Garmon’s company was the first manufacturer to pass the comprehensive NASC Quality Control audit.
 After earning his degree at Cal Poly Pomona, Mr. Garmon founded The Garmon Corporation and has successfully grown it into a premium manufacturer of natural dietary supplements for dogs, cats and horses.
 With the acquisition of GreenTree Laboratories, Pet Organics and Overby Farms, he has expanded the company’s product lines and evolved The Garmon Corporation into a diverse, multifunctional company.
 Garmon Corporation also provides extensive private labeling services for other well-known pet supplement firms.

 Paal Gisholt was named to the National Animal Supplement Council Board of Directors in 2002.
 He is responsible for the NASC Adverse Event Reporting System (NAERS), a proprietary application developed by NASC that provides FDA/CVM with unprecedented visibility on the safe use of animal supplements by NASC members.
 Mr. Gisholt was part of the founding team of NASC and a principal author of Compliance Plus, NASC’s comprehensive program to promote fair and consistent regulation of the animal supplement industry.
-He serves as President and CEO of SmartPak Equine, the leading supplement retailer in the equestrian market.
-Through partnerships with 35 leading supplement manufacturers, SmartPak sells pre-packaged, customized supplement packs directly to consumers, simplifying supplement administration and ensuring compliance with label instructions.
-Prior to forming SmartPak in 1999, Mr. Gisholt was a general partner of Spray Venture Partners, a venture capital firm focused on medical technology.
+He is a co-founder and the former President and CEO of SmartPak Equine, the leading supplement retailer in the equestrian market.
+Prior to SmartPak, Mr. Gisholt was a general partner of Spray Venture Partners, a venture capital firm focused on medical technology.
 He got his start in the venture capital business with Advent International, where he focused on plastics and packaging, and later drug discovery, healthcare services, medical information technology and medical devices.
 Mr. Gisholt began his career as a consultant with McKinsey & Co.
 He is a Phi Beta Kappa graduate of Dartmouth College and earned an MBA with distinction from Harvard Business School.

 Mike Uckele is a founding member of the National Animal Supplement Council and was elected to the Board of Directors in 2010 and 2013.
 Mr. Uckele is a certified nutritionist, and is President, CEO, and third-generation owner of Uckele Health & Nutrition, a company with 50 years of worldwide experience, using proven advances in science, in the manufacturing of animal and human nutritional supplements.
 Mr. Uckele has worked extensively in the area of nutrition for more than 20 years, researching and developing unique formulations that address basic and specific nutritional needs for animals and people, including customized protocols for hundreds of professional and Olympic athletes worldwide.
 He is also a member of the American College of Sports Medicine, the American Oil Chemist Society, the International Society of Sports Nutrition, the American College for Advancement in Medicine, the Institute of Functional Medicine and the American Association of Integrative Medicine.
 In 2011, Mr. Uckele was recognized as the Michigan Small Business Person of the Year.
 He is a frequent resource for feature articles in national and regional nutrition publications, and earned his diploma as a Certified Nutritionist, as well as a bachelor’s degree in Business Administration, from Michigan State University.